IMSterling/adversarial/alternativeREADME.md

 This repository allows one to generate, evaluate, and visualize a patch based adversarial attack for the Yolov3 object detector, a copy of which is included in this repository.
 Some of the code in this repository has been pulled directly from other repositories, as cited in my research report.

-This is the code associated with my research, funded by Swarthmore College's SOAR-NSE undergraduate research program, and produced with assistance from Profesor Allan Moser.
+This is the code associated with my research, funded by Swarthmore College's SOAR-NSE undergraduate research program.

 ## *About the Repository*
 - The requirements.txt file contains a listing of all required packages